Solemensis/Chad-Rpg/README.md

 ## Thank you Svelte Society!

 - I am so proud, thank you so much for everyone!
-- I'll now fix the bugs i've been catching since the hackathon is done!
+- I'll now fix the bugs i've been catching, since the hackathon is done!
+- Contributions, pull requests are all welcome!

 ## Starting Screen